xGasilx/ProdigiousCraftingDevelopmentLog/README.md

 Added a Handcraft recipe to craft Torch from Linen Wrap and Firewood

 Added a Handcraft recipe to craft Crude Bone Sword and its tempering recipe for the grindstone.
+Added a Handcraft recipe to craft Fair Bone Sword and its tempering recipe for the grindstone.
+Added a Handcraft recipe to craft Refined Bone Sword and its tempering recipe for the grindstone.
+Added a Handcraft recipe to craft Superb Bone Sword and its tempering recipe for the grindstone.

 Added a Handcraft recipe to craft Crude Bone Waraxe and its tempering recipe for the grindstone.
+Added a Handcraft recipe to craft Fair Bone Waraxe and its tempering recipe for the grindstone.
+Added a Handcraft recipe to craft Refined Bone Waraxe and its tempering recipe for the grindstone.
+Added a Handcraft recipe to craft Superb Bone Waraxe and its tempering recipe for the grindstone.

 Added a Handcraft recipe to craft Crude Bone Bow and its tempering recipe for the grindstone.
-Added a Handcraft recipe to craft Fair Bone Sword and its tempering recipe for the grindstone.
-Added a Handcraft recipe to craft Fair Bone Waraxe and its tempering recipe for the grindstone.
 Added a Handcraft recipe to craft Fair Bone Bow and its tempering recipe for the grindstone.
-Added a Handcraft recipe to craft Refined Bone Sword and its tempering recipe for the grindstone.
-Added a Handcraft recipe to craft Refined Bone Waraxe and its tempering recipe for the grindstone.
 Added a Handcraft recipe to craft Refined Bone Bow and its tempering recipe for the grindstone.
-Added a Handcraft recipe to craft Superb Bone Sword and its tempering recipe for the grindstone.
-Added a Handcraft recipe to craft Superb Bone Waraxe and its tempering recipe for the grindstone.
 Added a Handcraft recipe to craft Superb Bone Bow and its tempering recipe for the grindstone.

+Added a Handcraft recipe to craft Light Crude Bone Boots and its tempering recipe for the armor table.
+Added a Handcraft recipe to craft Light Fair Bone Boots and its tempering recipe for the armor table.
+Added a Handcraft recipe to craft Light Refined Bone Boots and its tempering recipe for the armor table.
+Added a Handcraft recipe to craft Light Superb Bone Boots and its tempering recipe for the armor table.

+Added a Handcraft recipe to craft Crude Bone Cuirass and its tempering recipe for the armor table.
+Added a Handcraft recipe to craft Fair Bone Cuirass and its tempering recipe for the armor table.
+Added a Handcraft recipe to craft Refined Bone Cuirass and its tempering recipe for the armor table.
+Added a Handcraft recipe to craft Superb Bone Cuirass and its tempering recipe for the armor table.

+Added a Handcraft recipe to craft Light Crude Bone Gauntlets and its tempering recipe for the armor table.
+Added a Handcraft recipe to craft Light Fair Bone Gauntlets and its tempering recipe for the armor table.
+Added a Handcraft recipe to craft Light Refined Bone Gauntlets and its tempering recipe for the armor table.
+Added a Handcraft recipe to craft Light Superb Bone Gauntlets and its tempering recipe for the armor table.

+Added a Handcraft recipe to craft Light Crude Bone Helmet and its tempering recipe for the armor table.
+Added a Handcraft recipe to craft Light Fair Bone Helmet and its tempering recipe for the armor table.
+Added a Handcraft recipe to craft Light Refined Bone Helmet and its tempering recipe for the armor table.
+Added a Handcraft recipe to craft Light Superb Bone Helmet and its tempering recipe for the armor table.

 Added a Handcraft recipe to craft Crude Bone Arrow.
 Added a Handcraft recipe to craft Fair Bone Arrow.
 Added a Handcraft recipe to craft Refined Bone Arrow.
 Added a Handcraft recipe to craft Superb Bone Arrow.

+Added a Handcraft recipe to craft Crude Bone Bolt.
+Added a Handcraft recipe to craft Fair Bone Bolt.
+Added a Handcraft recipe to craft Refined Bone Bolt.
+Added a Handcraft recipe to craft Superb Bone Bolt.

 Added a Handcraft recipe to create "Salt-Cured Argonian Meat" Added a Handcraft recipe to create "Salt-Cured Breton Meat"